How to make your food shop more sustainable

-It is also important to only purchase sustainably sourced fish, as 90% of world fish stocks are fully or over-exploited by fishing.
-Look out for the Marine Stewardship Council (MSC) logo on fish – this indicates that it is fully traceable and sourced from well-managed fisheries.
-Try not to be over-reliant on the ‘big five’ fish – cod, haddock, salmon, tuna and prawns – and instead look for alternatives that aren’t as over-fished like pollock or coley.
+It’s also important to purchase sustainably sourced fish, as 90% of world fish stocks are fully or over-exploited by fishing.
+Look out for the Marine Stewardship Council (MSC) logo on fish.
+This indicates that it’s fully traceable and sourced from well-managed fisheries.
+Try not to be over-reliant on the ‘big five’ fish – cod, haddock, salmon, tuna and prawns.
+Instead look for alternatives that aren’t as over-fished like pollock or coley.

 - Discover how to get children to eat more fruit and vegetables

 - Try out our 7 favourite vegetarian meals